Trakai, Lietuva - Things to Do in Trakai

 Trakai, Lietuva - Complete Travel Guide

-Visit Lithuania's most famous landmark, the 14th-century Gothic castle situated on an island in Lake Galvė.
-The castle houses a complete museum showcasing medieval artifacts, weapons, and exhibits about the Grand Duchy of Lithuania.
-Walk across the wooden bridges and explore the castle's towers, courtyards, and chambers while enjoying panoramic views of the surrounding lakes.
+Visit Lithuania's most iconic medieval fortress, built in the 14th century on a small island in Lake Galvė.
+The red-brick Gothic castle houses a comprehensive museum showcasing medieval artifacts, weapons, and exhibits about the Grand Duchy of Lithuania.
+The castle's stunning lakeside setting and well-preserved towers offer incredible photo opportunities and panoramic views of the surrounding lakes.

-Booking Tip: Entry costs around €8 for adults, with discounts for students and seniors.
+Booking Tip: Entry tickets cost around €8 for adults, with discounts for students and seniors.
 Visit early morning or late afternoon for the best lighting and fewer crowds.
-Audio guides are available for €3 and highly recommended for historical context.
+Audio guides are available for €3 and highly recommended for understanding the castle's rich history.

 Getting There